vinkla/wordplate/README.md

     Don't worry about client deactivating plugins, [must-use plugins](https://wordpress.org/support/article/must-use-plugins/) is enabled by default.

-- **Mail**

-    If you want to use custom SMTP credentials to send emails, we've a package for that!

 - **Laravel Mix**

     With Laravel Mix you can quickly get up and running with Webpack to build and minify your CSS and JavaScript.